Sahildarmal007/External-Cheat-Trainer/README.md

 - Compatible Free Fire Client

 ## Installation
-1. Download the cheat trainer executable.
+1. Download the cheat trainer Zip.
+2. Use any IDE to build , after successfully build run the exe from Debug folder.
-2. Disable your antivirus or add the cheat to exceptions (it may flag false positives).
+3. Disable your antivirus or add the cheat to exceptions (it may flag false positives).
-3. Run the trainer as Administrator.
+4. Run the trainer as Administrator.
-4. Launch Free Fire.
+5. Launch Free Fire.
-5. Select the desired cheats using the interface.
+6. Select the desired cheats using the interface.

 ## Usage
 1. **Aimbot**: Apply Aimbot In Every Game.